gtesei/qclass_dl/README.md

+Please refer to ProjectDescription.pdf for a full report of this project.

 # qclass_dl
 Question classification on TREC dataset (and its Vietnamese translation) using Deep Neural structures, namely CNN &amp; LSTM &amp; both of them.